IMPERIAL MOSQUES

 RÜSTEM PASHA MADRASA

-One more important historical site that I visited for the first time is the Rüstem Pasha Madrasa.
-I may have passed by this building in the past, without noticing it.
-It’s also in the central area of old Istanbul, close to the Grand Bazaar and the Bazaar Quarter.
+One more important historic site that I visited for the first time is the Rüstem Pasha Madrasa.
+I probably passed by this building in the past, without noticing it.
+It’s also in the central area of old Istanbul, close to the Grand Bazaar and Bazaar Quarter.

-The Rüstem Pasha Madrasa is a splendid example of the great Ottoman heritage in Istanbul.
-Commissioned by the Grand Vizier of the Ottoman empire Rüstem Pasha, the great imperial architect Sinan built it in 1551.
+The Rüstem Pasha Madrasa is a splendid example of the Ottoman heritage in Istanbul.
+Commissioned by the Grand Vizier Rüstem Pasha, the imperial architect Mimar Sinan built it in 1551.

 It was an institution for religious education until 1869.
 From 1923, the building initially served as an orphanage and then as a dormitory for university students.
 From 1987, it has been used by the local Social Assistance and Solidarity Foundation.